+We provide indemnification for its directors and executive officers so that they will be free from undue concern about personal liability in connection with their service to the Company.
 Our amended and restated certificate of incorporation contains provisions limiting the liability of directors, and our amended and restated bylaws provides that we will indemnify each of our directors and officers to the fullest extent permitted under Delaware law.
-Our amended and restated certificate of incorporation and amended and restated bylaws also provides our Board with discretion to indemnify our employees and other agents when determined appropriate by the Board.
+Our amended and restated certificate of incorporation and amended and restated bylaws also provide our Board with discretion to indemnify our employees and other agents when determined appropriate by the Board.
+Our amended and restated bylaws will also provide that, on satisfaction of certain conditions, we will advance expenses incurred by a director or officer in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions in that capacity regardless of whether we would otherwise be permitted to indemnify him or her under the provisions of Delaware law.
 In addition, we have entered into an indemnification agreement with each of our directors and executive officers, which requires us to indemnify them.
-For more information regarding these agreements, see the section titled "Executive Officer and Director Compensation-Limitations on Liability and Indemnification Matters."